JustTagIt/StratML-Search/README.md

-This repository contains a folder, "xml", that holds XML files marked up in StratML vocabulary.
+This repository contains a zipped folder, "xml", that holds XML files marked up in StratML vocabulary.
 This folder also has a stylesheet file, 'stratml.xsl' that is called in one of the example routines.
 The instructions here are to be able to load up this folder in a native XML database (BaseX) and query with some XQuery routines